Hazardous Waste Class 1 Explosives

 Explosion DamageClass 1 Explosives can cause catastrophic damage to human health, infrastructure and transportation if not properly controlled and regulated.

 If a chemical reaction occurs, explosives can produce damaging forces that contain hazardous amounts of smoke, gas, heat and sound.
-Risks include:
+Risks include environmental, property and human health issues.

-• Environmental: Explosive substances can slowly degrade in the environment.
-This may then cause them to produce dangerous by-products before they decompose completely.
+Explosive substances can slowly degrade in the environment.
+This may then cause them to produce dangerous by-products before they decompose completely, leading to soil contamination, water pollution or air quality issues.
 How much damage could occur depends on the substance’s composition and how much is released into the environment.

 If your business works with Class 1 Explosives, it’s important to make sure they are transported and disposed of properly.
 Offering comprehensive training programs for employees who are exposed to hazardous substances also is essential to promote the highest safety standards in the workplace.